 Different types of gadget insurance

 - Extended warranty cover.
 This lengthens the amount of time you can get a replacement phone/laptop etc. This type of cover is absolutely necessary.
-Smartphone, laptop – the most type of gadgets, in fact – can prove too tempting to others.
+Smartphones, and laptops – the most type of gadgets, in fact – can prove too tempting to others.

 - International (travel) cover.
-Peace of mind if you’re taking your gadgets on holiday with you (which, let’s face it, must of us do).
+Peace of mind if you’re taking your gadgets on holiday with you (which, let’s face it, most of us do).

 - 48-hour guaranteed replacement.
 Just like it says on the tin – if you lose or break your gadget, you’ll have another within two days.